 An approximate recipe, written down for the first time in 2013.
 Use more or less, add extras, take out things.
-For 20 people, I would double this recipe or else you won’t have enough leftover stuffing for those long-awaited meals the day after Thanksgiving.
+This recipe is enough for 10 people.
+Double the recipe for 20 people or else you won’t have enough leftover stuffing for those long-awaited meals the day after Thanksgiving.

 Turkey stuffing is delicious when baked in the oven.
 It is sublime if you put the stuffing into a turkey and then roast the turkey.
 Juices from the turkey season the stuffing in a very wonderful way.
 However, for the last couple of decades a controversy has arisen about cooking stuffing inside the turkey.
 It is claimed that the stuffing does not get hot enough.
 Yet flavor is sacrificed if the stuffing (no longer used for stuffing so we would have to call it “dressing”) is just placed in a pan and baked.